rrwick/Rebaler/README.md

 I made Rebaler for bacterial genomes (specifically for the task of [testing basecallers](https://github.com/rrwick/Basecalling-comparison)).
 It should in principle work for non-bacterial genomes as well, but I haven't tested it.

+* __Reasons to use Rebaler__:
+    * You want to reassemble/polish an assembly with long reads, using a reference assembly to guide the large-scale structure.
+    * You don't want the reference assembly's basecalls to influence the basecalls in your new assembly.
+* __Reasons to _not_ use Rebaler__:
+   * You expect there to be structural differences between your reference genome and your sequenced reads.
+Rebaler is built on the assumption that the genome structure is the same, only bases differ.
+   * You want to polish an assembly using the same long reads you used to make the assembly.
+Rebaler might work for this, but simply using Racon on its own is probably better ([read more here](https://github.com/rrwick/Rebaler/issues/3)).

+If you have have raw, signal-level data available (`bax.h5` files for PacBio, `fast5` files for Nanopore), then it's a good idea to run a signal-level polisher ([Arrow](https://github.com/PacificBiosciences/GenomicConsensus) or [Nanopolish](https://github.com/jts/nanopolish)) after Rebaler.

 ## Requirements